raphaelquast/EOmaps/README.md

 A general-purpose library to plot interactive maps of geographical datasets.

-🚀  feel free to contribute!
+### basic features:

-### features
+🌍 reproject & plot irregular datasets as ellipses or rectangles with actual geographical dimensions
-- reproject & plot datasets as ellipses or rectangles with actual geographical dimensions
+🌎 interact with the plot via "callback-functions"
-- interact with the database underlying the plot via "callback-functions"
+🌏 add overlays to the plots (NaturalEarth features, geo-dataframes, etc.)
-- add overlays to the plots (NaturalEarth features, geo-dataframes, etc.)
+🌍 get a nice colorbar with a colored histogram on top

-- get a nice colorbar with a colored histogram on top
+- check out the example-notebook: 🛸 [EOmaps_examples.ipynb](https://github.com/raphaelquast/maps/blob/dev/examples/EOmaps_examples.ipynb) 🛸

 ## install
 The recommended way to install EOmaps with conda + pip: